-To validate the instance segmentation (Mask RCNN) methodology the Jaccard index was calculated.
+To validate the instance segmentation (Mask RCNN) and semantic segmentation (Unet) methodologies, the Jaccard index was calculated.
 The Jaccard index (JACCARD, 1901), also known as the Jaccard similarity coefficient or intersection over union (IOU), is a statistic used for gauging the similarity and diversity of sample sets and is defined as the size of the intersection divided by the size of the union of the sample sets (Figure 24).